-Naomi André serves on IRWG's Executive Committee and is Associate Professor in Women’s Studies, Afroamerican and African Studies and the Residential College.
+Naomi André is Professor in Women’s Studies, the Department of Afroamerican and African Studies, and the Associate Director for Faculty at the Residential College at the University of Michigan.
 She received her BA in music from Barnard College and MA and PhD in musicology from Harvard University.
 Her research focuses on opera and issues surrounding gender, voice, and race.
 Her publications include topics on Italian opera, Schoenberg, women composers, and teaching opera in prisons.
 Her books, Voicing Gender: Castrati, Travesti, and the Second Woman in Early Nineteenth-Century Italian Opera (2006) and Blackness in Opera (2012, edited collection) focus on opera from the nineteenth to the mid-twentieth centuries and explore constructions of gender, race and identity.
-Her current research interests extend to opera today in the United States and South Africa.
+She recently published Black Opera: History, Power, Engagement with University of Illinois Press, a monograph on staging race and history in opera today in the United States and South Africa (more information available here).
+She has served on the Graduate Alumni Council for Harvard University’s Graduate School of Art and Sciences, the Executive Committee for the Criminal Justice Program at the American Friends Service Committee (Ann Arbor, MI), and has served as an evaluator for the Fulbright Senior Specialist Program.